 Spot the Difference: What Discoloration Looks Like in Double-Pane WindowsWindow discoloration can appear as black streaks across the window or various other colors due to contact with paint or other chemicals in the window frame or window treatments.
 However, it’s worth noting that discoloration is rare in double-pane windows.

 Does This Mean There’s Mold Between Windowpanes?The discoloration is usually a sign of moisture or moisture damage, not necessarily mold.
 However, high moisture between double-pane windows can eventually lead to the development of mold.
 Mold spores can find their way into the gap between window panes and grow if the window is not repaired or replaced.
-If you believe you already have mold in your windows or elsewhere in your home, it’s important to act quickly to have it removed.
-The restoration pros at your local Rainbow International, a Neighborly company, can help with expert mold remediation and removal services.

 How to Clean Between WindowpanesIn most cases, a double-pane window that‘s foggy or discolored is already broken.
 If you can’t wipe it clean from the inside or outside, it may be time to replace your window.
 Although there are ways to clean a double-pane window, it can be risky if you’re dealing with mold.
-If you notice a buildup of moisture in your double-pane windows, we recommend contacting your local Glass Doctor about a window replacement.

 Keep Your Window Clean and Free from MoldIf your windows are dirty or discolored, they can detract from the beauty of your home.
 Keeping your windows clean, especially those hard-to-reach windows is not easy.
 Let the pros at your local Window Genie help.
 We offer professional window cleaning services that will help keep your windows looking great and spot potential issues like fog, and discoloration, that could lead to mold.
 To get started, call us at 877-243-8624 or request an estimate online today!